Issues With Paid Services

 Updated June 11, 2024

+It is rather clear that throughout our website we are heavily critical of paid services online.
+But what issues have lead to this criticism?
 Our biggest focust is correcting the negative impact these issues have on the user, and so this will be the initial focus of this article.
 Many users have limited finance in a way that they cannot afford services online, even if they can afford internet.
 Additionally, to those who can afford these services, it can still be an unnecessary detriment to their financial situation that would not work for them.

 Many programs also use methods to manipulate common users, the general criteria we use for this manipulation is when users pay when they don't intend to.
 Some examples of this manipulation is only telling a user the service is paid when they have finished using it, or by adding an unexpected watermark that requires payment to remove.
 We call this method of manipulation "save ransoming".
 Sometimes, services also claim to be free but require payment for core features that would be part of the normal user experience.
 Additionally, some services start out free, but make use of a hidden clause in their TOS that allows them to charge at any time.
 We recommend users take some extra time to look into an online program before using it.